alidlo/rewrap/README.md

 (c/view (c/text "Rewrap!"))
 ```

 Along with that, is a [rewrap/hiccup](https://github.com/alidlo/rewrap/tree/master/rewrap-hiccup), a compiler for composing components as Clojure data.
-There's existing libraries for compiling  Hiccup-like syntax, but they pre-configured their parsing of component arguments and weren't extensible enough for mixing built-in and interned components.
+There's existing libraries for compiling  Hiccup-like syntax, but they pre-configured their parsing of component arguments and weren't extensible enough for mixing built-in and interned component macros.

 ```clj
 ;; # Rewrap Hiccup Example